hackingmaterials/matminer/docs/_sources/index.rst.txt

 * Contribute code!
 Fork our `Github repo <https://github.com/hackingmaterials/matminer>`_ and make a pull request.

 Submit all questions and contact to the `Google group <https://groups.google.com/forum/#!forum/matminer>`_

+A comprehensive guide to contributions can be found `here. <https://github.com/hackingmaterials/matminer/blob/master/CONTRIBUTING.md>`_

 A full list of contributors can be found :doc:`here. </contributors>`